Why Hotel Aerocity Purple Orchid Is Your Secret Weapon

 ✨Highlights inside City Palace✨

-- Mubarak Mahal:A stunning white marble palace turned museum, showcasing the royal wardrobe — from embroidered turbans to silk robes.
+- Mubarak Mahal: A marble palace turned museum with embroidered turbans and silk robes.

 - Chandra Mahal: A seven-storey palace where the descendants of Jaipur’s royal family still live.
 The ground floor is open to visitors and filled with hand-painted murals.

-- Peacock Gate (Pritam Niwas Chowk): Perhaps the most Instagrammable corner of Jaipur, featuring four intricately painted seasonal doorways, with the Peacock Gate symbolizing autumn.
+- Peacock Gate (Pritam Niwas Chowk): Perhaps the most Instagrammable corner of Jaipur, featuring four painted seasonal doorways, with the Peacock Gate symbolizing autumn.

 Entry note: modest fees apply; 💸 Entry: ₹700 (foreigners), ₹200 (Indians)